mstgnz/multi-wordle/README.md

 There is only a two-player version with websocket and a scoring system.
 Each player takes turns guessing.
 The scoring system determines the winner.

 ### Features
+- [x] There will be rooms for two people.
+- [x] If there's only one person in the room, it's a single game.
+He can play alone.
 - [ ] At the beginning of the game, the number of words to be played with the language option and word lengths can be set.
 - [ ] 5 points for finding the correct letter in the word.
 - [ ] 2 points for finding the letter in the word but misplacing it.